 Cash and Cash Equivalents.
 Cash and cash equivalents include both interest-bearing and non-interest-bearing deposits.
-To mitigate the risk of credit loss, the company places substantially all of its deposits with highly-rated banks, and as a result, the allowance for impairment on these balances was \$nil as of December 2020, December 2019 and January 1, 2019.
-The company's gross and net credit exposure was \$11 million as of December 2020, \$15 million as of December 2019 and \$13 million as of January 1, 2019.
+To mitigate the risk of credit loss, the company places substantially all of its deposits with highly-rated banks, and as a result, the allowance for impairment on these balances was \$nil as of both December 2021 and December 2020.
+The company's gross and net credit exposure was \$14 million as of December 2021 and \$11 million as of December 2020.